-We believe human services agencies must evolve from outdated models of safety commonly used today.
-More advanced models of safety engage employees in safety related efforts, establish comprehensive approaches to analyzing adverse events and promptly act upon identified areas of improvement.
+Agencies must evolve from outdated models of safety commonly used today.
+Current models of safety engage employees in safety related efforts, establish comprehensive approaches to analyzing adverse events and promptly act upon identified areas of improvement.
 These models have been championed by safety critical industries such as aviation, healthcare and nuclear power.
 The industries that use these updated models of safety depart from surface level understandings of how systems fail and seek out the complex interplay of systemic factors.
-When typical underlying systemic factors are addressed, an agency can begin to make critical advancements in promoting safe outcomes for children, adults, families, and employees.
-We believe in three primary transitions to achieve this.
+When typical underlying systemic factors are addressed, an agency can begin to make critical advancements in promoting safe outcomes for their employees and the people and customers they serve.

-In the wake of critical incidents such as deaths or serious injuries, it is tempting for human service agencies to use quick fixes such as firing employees, adding new policy or retraining employees.
+In the wake of failure, it is tempting for agencies to use quick fixes such as firing employees, adding new policy or retraining staff.
 This leaves agencies with the false impression that a problem has been resolved.
 However, agencies are still left with the systemic constraints and influences that contributed to an adverse event.
 This is commonly seen as treating symptoms instead of the source of the illness.
-Instead, agencies need to track the underlying systemic factors that are present in many adverse events and are likely to be present in the future.
+Instead, agencies need to track and address the underlying systemic factors that are present in many adverse events and are likely to be present in the future.